 Coordinating this interagency work at the last minute can lead to confusion, slowed responses, and serious injuries.
 Plan your strategy for coordinating with other agencies well ahead of time, with a plan that includes, at minimum:

 Emergencies are overwhelming and stressful, even for professionals.
-Your critical thinking skills may deteriorate, especially if you have not previously undergone training for managing the scenario you face.
+Your critical thinking skills may deteriorate, especially if you have yet to undergo training for managing the scenario you face.
 Emergency preparedness ensures you have the right skills and the right state of mind to manage a disaster.

 Keeping First Responders Safe